koddo/superlearn/client-web/README.md

+# markdown and mathjax together

+We now have a quick and dirty fix.
 Got an idea how to process mathjax before markdown here: <https://github.com/kerzol/markdown-mathjax/blob/master/editor.html>

+Would be better to protect latex (including underscores and backslashes, etc) from markdown parser and then queue mathjax.
+Here is how stackoverflow does this: <https://gist.github.com/gdalgas/a652bce3a173ddc59f66>, <https://stackoverflow.com/questions/11228558/let-pagedown-and-mathjax-work-together/35368129#35368129>